ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-11-24-augmented-reality-technology-brings-amazing-opportunities.md

 ##### *Other*

 The use of AR can be out of the ordinary.
 One of examples is [app that allows writing messages](https://www.newscientist.com/article/2142857-augmented-reality-graffiti-will-lead-to-advertising-ambush-wars/) and posting pics right onto the sky.
-Other users of this app may check what’s posted on the sky.
+Other users of this app may check what's posted on the sky.

 ## The future of AR